 How can I use this data?

-We recommend you encourage your healthcare workers to sign up to receive hand hygiene compliance reports.
-The more people that participate, the faster hand hygiene will improve and the quicker you will see a reduction in infections on the ward.
+We recommend you encourage your healthcare workers to sign up to receive hand hygiene reports.
+The more people that participate, the faster hand hygiene will improve, and the quicker you will see a reduction in infections on the ward.

-Use Essentials to get an overview of the compliance at the hospital and identify the wards that need most help.
+Use Essentials to get an overview of hand hygiene at the hospital and identify the wards that need the most help.

-Take a look at Weekly Improvements to identify the room types at the wards with the lowest and highest compliance.
+Take a look at Weekly Improvements to identify the room types at the wards with the lowest and highest hand hygiene level

 Use Team Insights to target specific staff groups that are performing poorly in hand hygiene.